-Since we launched the Investment Club, our experts from Goodbody have been with us every step of the way.
+Since we launched the Investment Club, Goodbody experts have been with us every step of the way.
 Here they share practical tips on investing …

 1. Research first – don’t just go on tips from friends.
 This is your money, so make sure you know what your potential upside and downside is before parting with your funds.